-Pathology class coming up soon?
-Maybe it’s a specialism you’ve got your eye on.
+Is pathology class coming up soon?
+Maybe it’s a career you’ve got your eye on.
 Either way; you want to know what it’s like…

 So, is pathology hard?